maisieccino/ghost-gitops-publishing/README.md

 Draft, update, and publish Ghost posts via a GitOps Markdown workflow.

-Ghost gives you the bloggin platform.
+Ghost gives you the blogging platform.
 Git gives you version control, history, branches, reviews, cloud pipelines.

 `ghostpost` glues them together.

 You keep your post as a Markdown file with front-matter.
 One command turns it into a Ghost draft—or updates an existing post.

 ## Features

 ### Front-matter driven

-Define title, slug, tags, status, excerpt, schedule.
+Define title, slug, tags, status, excerpt, schedule, visibility, authors, templates, and more.
 `ghostpost` reads and writes the `post_id` for you.

 ### Idempotent updates

 `ghostpost` fetches the current `updated_at` lock and issues a `PUT`.
 Your edits replace the previous version so you are always in sync.

 ### Open in online CMS editor after publishing